basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 as well as a full listing of [[strong consistency-related parameters|Configuration Files#Strong-Consistency]].

+We also recommend reading about some of the [[implementation details|Strong Consistency#]] behind strong consistency before changing any of the currently available [[configurable parameters|Configuration Files#Strong-Consistency]].

 ## Timeouts

 A variety of timeout settings are available for managing the performance